 The n-word was clearly not in my vocabulary.

 I huffed and continued, practically holding myself together as I ran through the streets of Relic toward the forest.
 I didn’t care one little bit about the looks I was getting from mortali bystanders.
 I needed to make it to the perimeter of my land, and that was my only focus.
-Once I hit the border, the wards I set would automatically protect me, keeping out any I didn’t choose to let in.
+Once I hit the border, the wards I set would automatically protect me, keeping out anyone I didn’t choose to let in.

 My date had been a disaster, ending with this God-forsaken chase.
 I could still feel the asshole’s slimy hands lingering on my skin.
 Just the memory sent chills up my spine.
 The fact I couldn’t pin down who—or what—it was had my insides coiling like I’d just swallowed a gulp of sour milk.